 Today’s household bath fans not only contain fan motors to draw room air through the vent, but they also often contain lighting and even heaters to quickly warm up the bathroom and help lower humidity.
-So what do you do if your bath fan’s light, fan, or heater aren’t working?
+So what do you do if you have a bathroom fan not working?
 Start troubleshooting!

 Understanding how a bath fan functions

 Before learning how to replace bathroom fan components, it’s important to understand how an appliance, a piece of equipment, or a product are supposed to work.
 Bath fans use 120 volts of alternating current (AC) to power the exhaust fan motor, and, if applicable, the built-in lighting fixture and heater.
 Usually, the exhaust fan motor, lighting, and heater are all on separate circuits controlled by individual switches, even if the toggle switches are in the same switch housing.
 This makes for a better user experience; after all, you don’t always need the light on when you’re using the exhaust fan and vice versa.